 How will I look after the treatment?

-If there was anything living up to that promise, BOTOX® Cosmetic (and Allergan who makes it) and Dysport® would be out of business already.
-False claims made often prompt people to purchase topical creams, which only result in disappointment.
+Unfortunately, false claims made often prompt people to purchase topical creams, which only result in disappointment.
 Don’t be naive or gullible – check out any claims made before you put your faith and money into a product.
-Think about the ads for pills that promise miracle weight loss of many pounds virtually overnight without exercise or dieting… would you believe in those products delivering what they promise?....Now, just apply the same thinking to “just like BOTOX® and Dysport®" topical products.
-If I made my point, you can put that money to better use for seeing a good movie, or saving it up for a genuine injectable treatment, which has been shown to be effective on most patients and may help you achieve the more youthful appearance you seek.
+Think about the ads for pills that promise miracle weight loss of many pounds virtually overnight without exercise or dieting… would you believe in those products delivering what they promise?
+Now, just apply the same thinking to “just like BOTOX®” topical products.
+In my opinion, you can put that money to better use by seeing a good movie, or saving it up for a genuine injectable treatment, which has been shown to be effective on most patients and may help you achieve the more youthful appearance you seek.